 Though the Orlando airport has few pet-related resources, their two relief stations are very nice.
 One is a 1,300 square foot dog park featuring artificial turf, a bench, a trash can, a recycling bin, and waste baggies.

 The Orlando Airport pet relief stations are similar in size and offered amenities.
 Both are entirely fenced, meaning you can let your furry friend off the leash.
 However, it is important to consider the comfort and safety of other animals utilizing the area, so use your discretion when deciding to, quite literally, unleash your friend.

-However, as nice, quiet, and secluded as these pet relief areas might be, they prove to be a major inconvenience for passengers traveling with animals.
+However, as nice, quiet, and secluded as these pet relief areas might be, they create a tricky situation for passengers traveling with animals.
 If security lines are long—and they often are—you may be faced with a tough decision: Letting your pet out of its carrier or being late for your flight.
-Last time we checked, the Orlando Airport pet policies include no plans to install indoor or post-security pet relief areas.
+Here’s the good news: It’s a problem that passengers and pets won’t have to deal with much longer.
+As part of the Orlando Airport pet policy , MCO is expected to open indoor, post-security pet relief areas beginning in 2019.